TypeStrong/typedoc-site/options/comments.md

 This specifics all of the [inline tags](/guides/tags#inline-tags) that TypeDoc considers to be valid.

-By default, TypeDoc will warn when it finds a non-valid tag.
+TypeDoc will warn when it finds a non-valid tag.
 If you need to add a custom one, you can extend the defaults by using a JavaScript configuration file:

 ```js
 import { OptionDefaults } from "typedoc";